rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 3. If it resolves to an IP address, replace the value of the ICE host candidate by the resolved IP address and continue processing of the candidate.

 4. Otherwise, ignore the candidate.

+An ICE agent may use a hostname resolver that transparently supports both Multicast and Unicast DNS.
+In this case the resolution of a ".local" name may happen through Unicast DNS, see {{RFC6762}} section 3.

+An ICE agent that supports mDNS candidates MUST support the situation where the hostname resolution results in more than one IP address.
+In this case, the ICE agent takes exactly one of the resolved IP addresses and ignores the others.
+The ICE agent SHOULD, if available, use the first IPv6 address resolved, otherwise the first IPv4 address.

 Privacy Guidelines {#guidelines}
 ============